 Fill Blank Cells with Text in Excel (3 Effective Ways)

 Suppose you have a large Excel dataset that consists of numerous blank cells.
 Now, you wish to fill these blank cells with text.
-If you want to fill it manually, it will waste your huge time.
+If you want to fill it out manually, it will waste your time.
 In this article, you will 3 effective ways to fill blank cells with text in Excel.

 Let’s introduce first our sample dataset.
 It contains numerous blank cells.
 Our goal is to fill these blank cells with text.